Skip to main content

 With regard to their orientation (‘profile’), programmes are divided into:

-• practically oriented programmes where more than 50% of the ECTS credits are allocated to courses / classes developing practical skills; and
+• practically oriented programmes where more than 50% of the ECTS credits are allocated to courses or classes developing practical skills; such programmes can be provided as dual programmes, with the involvement of an employer;

-• academically oriented programmes where more than 50% of the ECTS credits are allocated to courses / classes related to scientific research conducted by a given HEI.
+• academically oriented programmes where more than 50% of the ECTS credits are allocated to courses or classes related to scientific research conducted by a given HEI.